How to Clean Mold and Fungus from a Camera Lens

 Cleaning a moldy camera lens is a simple, straightforward process.
 Cleaning does require knowledge of and experience in handling a lens, however, since the lens must be opened, disassembled, and reassembled in order to perform a thorough cleaning of its innermost parts.

-Upon removing the lens from the cleaning solution, wipe it with a clean lens tissue.
+Upon removing the lens from the cleaning solutionA solution is a homogeneous mixture of two or more substance...
+More, wipe it with a clean lens tissue.
 Use a circular motion and gentle pressure when wiping the lens.
 Use the clean edges of the dry lens tissue each time.
 Once this step is complete, the fungal growth should no longer be visible.

 Blow away any excess moisture with the blower.
 Using another clean lens tissue, apply a drop of the lens cleaning fluid in one corner in order to moisten (not saturate) it.
 Apply a circular motion to rapidly wipe the surface of the lens until it appears clean and clear.